oils-for-unix/oils/README.md

 Building and testing with Nix
 -----------------------------
-The Nix expression `default.nix` allows you to build and test Oil using the [https://nixos.org/nix/](Nix package manager).
-To build Oil using Nix
+The Nix expression `shell.nix` provides all build and test dependencies using the [https://nixos.org/nix/](Nix package manager).

-    nix-build

 To open a development shell with all dependencies

     nix-shell